robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 the worker thread and reports gathered information accordingly.

-Messages logged by non-main threads using the normal logging methods from `programmatic logging APIs`_  are silently ignored.
+Messages logged by non-main threads using the normal logging methods from `programmatic logging APIs`_  are silently ignored, except for in the `debug file`_ when used.
+The debug file will contain messages logged by all threads using the normal logging methods, but cannot guarantee that the logs will always appear exactly in the order they were emitted by the threads.

 There is also a `BackgroundLogger` in separate robotbackgroundlogger__ project, with a similar API as the standard `robot.api.logger`.
 Normal logging